Sparse and Low-bias Estimation of High Dimensional Vector Autoregressive Models: Methods

-The Union of Intersections algorithmic framework separates sparse feature selection (`Intersection') from parameter estimation (`Union').
-Its advantages over base methods are established for several sparse learning techniques, including regression and classification \cite{bouchard2017}, and matrix decomposition \cite{bouchard2017, ubaru2017}.
-The framework is modular, employs data resampling and bootstrap aggregation, and is conducive to algorithmic parallelism, and has hyperparameters that modulate forces toward sparser or denser selection while maintaining low bias and low variance estimates.
-Specifically, in the `Intersection step', UoI first infers a set of candidate parameter supports through intersection operations across bootstrap samples for a range of sparsity-inducing regularization ranges.
-Then, in the `Union step', OLS estimates are calculated for each candidate support on a separate bootstrap samples and model fit predictive quality is evaluated on a separate sample.
-Finally, the estimates that optimize predictive quality are averaged (a unionizing operation) to produce the final model output.
+The Union of Intersections ($UoI$) statistical-machine learning framework that separates sparse parameter selection (an `intersection step') from parameter estimation (a `union' step).
+The advantages of this approach are established for several sparse learning techniques, including regression, classification, and matrix decomposition \citep{bouchard2017, ubaru2017}.
+The intersection step first infers several candidate parameter support sets (sets of nonzero parameter locations).
+This is accomplished through inferring support sets for a range of sparsity-inducing regularization strengths on bootstrap samples, and applying intersection operations across the bootstrap samples.
+In the union step, estimates are calculated without regularization for each candidate support on bootstrap samples, and predictive quality is evaluated on separate samples.
+Finally, the estimates that optimize predictive quality are averaged (a union operation with respect to the selected candidate supports) to produce the final output.